 Summer of 69 by Elin Hilderbrand

-This book is described as historical fiction, but then that means I most be “historical” because I was alive in 69.
+This book is described as historical fiction, but then that means I must be “historical” because I was alive in ’69.
 I was only 3, but still!

-Seriously though, this book is the story of a family who normally vacations in Nantucket every summer, but just like what’s going on in the world, this summer is different.
-The Vietnam war, man on the moon, Kennedy scandal and racism intertwines with the Levin family’s life.
+Seriously, though, this book is the story of a family that normally vacations in Nantucket every summer, but just like what’s going on in the world, this summer is different.
+The Vietnam War, the man on the moon, the Kennedy scandal, and racism intertwine with the Levin family’s life.
 I truly enjoyed the characters and historical references.

 So, there you have it.
-12 of the best books of 2019 by The Novel Sisterhood.
+Twelve of the best books of 2019 by The Novel Sisterhood.
 I’m sure you can find something that will pique your interest.

 Do you have other books to add?
 My list of to-read books is getting very long!
 I love it!